sfc-gh-drichert/sap-awsglue-snowflake/README.md

 ### SAP S/4HANA Test & Demo Account

-There are two options to activate an S/4 HANA demo system, either through:
+There are three options to activate an S/4 HANA demo system, either through:
+* using the following AWS Cloud formation [template](docs/s4_glue_iam_s3_2025_Jul_3.yaml) in region us-west-2 (Oregon) to deploy a stack that includes the S/4HANA instance, the AWS Glue jobs, the IAM roles, and the S3 bucket.
 * [SAP Cloud Application Library](cal.sap.com) (1-2 hours, use for 30 days), or use the
 * AWS Launch wizard ([Create deployment - SAP NetWeaver on SAP HANA system single instance deployment](https://github.com/awslabs/aws-sap-automation/tree/main/s4h_faa) 4-5 hours, use indefinitely).
 To order the appliance for download, check [SAP Note 2041140](https://me.sap.com/notes/2041140).